Martinljuljduraj/python-file-integrity-mini/README.md

 ## Learning Outcomes

-By completing this project, the intern should understand:
+By completing this project, you should understand:

 - How file hashing works
 - Why baselines are useful in cybersecurity